bguan2020/scifind_coding_challenge/README.md

 ### Coding Challenge ###

 This is a coding challenge that will test your React.js and Firebase abilities.
 Google Firebase is a useful backend tool that we will be using - for this challenge you will not need extensive Firebase experience, just a simple database connection will do.
 If you feel more comfortable using other online database servers like MongoDB Atlas or SQL-related databases, that is fine too (Firebase will probably be easier though, even if you're new to it).
-This project should not take more than an afternoon, but you have the week to complete it.
+This project should not take more than an afternoon, but you have 4 days to complete it.

 ![download](https://user-images.githubusercontent.com/43942774/82876787-32359980-9eee-11ea-8632-1e835a682014.png)